swcarpentry/python-novice-inflammation/_episodes/01-numpy.md

 ~~~
 {: .output}

-To change variable's value, we have to assign it a new one:
+To change value of the `weight_kg` variable, we have to assign it a new one:

 ~~~
 weight_kg = 65.0